PartMan7/PS-Client/README.md

 * `update (data?: string[]): string[]`: Updates the corresponding datacenters in the module.
 If no parameters are passed, updates all datacenters.
 Valid inputs are: abilities, aliases, config, formatsdata, formats, items, learnsets, moves, pokedex, and typechart.
 Resolves with an array containing the names of all the updated centers, or rejects with any errors.
 * `uploadToPastie (text: string, callback?: (url: string)): Promise<string>`: Uploads the given text to Pastie.io.
 Resolves with the raw link to the uploaded text.
 A callback may also be used.
 * `uploadToPokepaste (sets: string, output?: (url: string) => {} | 'raw' | 'html'): Promise<string>`: Uploads a string containing sets to pokepast.es.
 Resolves with the URL to the uploaded paste.
 If `output` is a callback, the callback is instead run. `output` may also be set to `'html'` to resolve with the received HTML, or `'raw'` to resolve with the link to the raw paste.
+* `escapeHTML (input: string): string`: Escapes special characters with their HTML sequences.
+* `unescapeHTML (input: string): string`: Unescapes HTML sequences into their corresponding characters.

 Note: This module uses [axios](https://github.com/axios/axios) for POST requests.
+Note: The various methods that use HTML in the Message / Room / User classes all use the [inline-css](https://www.npmjs.com/package/inline-css) library for expanding `<style>` tags into inline CSS.